 MCP Server¶

-Stargazer exposes its bioinformatics capabilities through a Model Context Protocol server.
-Any MCP-compatible client can consume it — Claude Code, OpenCode, Claude Desktop, Cursor, or any other MCP host.
+Stargazer exposes its bioinformatics capabilities through a Model Context Protocol server, consumed by Claude Code or OpenCode.

 Transport Modes¶